 - The matron of honor is the married best friend, sister of the bride or the close relative (some brides even select their mother for this role).
 A divorced woman can also be the matron of honor.
 Her responsibilities are same as the maid of honor and she will be a big support for the bride because of her wedding/marriage experience.

-Can I have a maid of honor and matron of honor?
+Can I have a maid and a matron of honor?

 Should they wear the same dresses like the other bridesmaids?

-- During the wedding ceremony both maid of honor and matron of honor will stand on the left side of the bride.
+- During the wedding ceremony both maid and matron of honor will stand on the left side of the bride.

-- It’s perfectly fine to use the term ‘honor attendant’ instead of the ‘maid’ or ‘matron’.
+- You can use the term ‘honor attendant’ instead of the ‘maid’ or ‘matron’.